 Chocolate Mousse Brownies are homemade brownies baked and topped with creamy chocolate mousse and chocolate curls.
+They are a chocolate lover’s dream dessert!
 For another decadent brownie dessert, try my Brownie Pudding Dessert.

 Chocolate Mousse Brownies

 I love a spoonful (or spoonfuls) of chocolate mousse.
 The creamy dessert satisfies my sweet tooth every time.
 I also love brownies.
 And, with this chocolate mousse brownies treat, you get the best of both worlds…homemade brownies topped with creamy, two-ingredient chocolate mousse.
 I even added some chocolate curls for more chocolate!

 This recipe is very similar to my French Silk Brownies.
 It is just as rich and creamy, however, French Silk Mousse is much lighter.
 This mousse has no eggs and is only 2 ingredients!
 A perfect craving buster.